douglaswaugh/blog-posts/duplication-and-abstraction.md

 }
 ```

-You can more easily see that two of the methods send the output of `String.format` to `System.out.println` and one sends a string to `System.out.println`.
-If fact we can make all three look more similar by wrapping the string passed to `System.out.println` in `displayEmptyBarcodeMessage` in `String.Format` as passing a string with no arguments returns the original string.
+Now it is easier to see that two of the methods send the output of `String.format` to `System.out.println` and one sends a string to `System.out.println`.
+If fact, Joe notices it is possible to make all three look more similar by wrapping the string passed to `System.out.println` in `displayEmptyBarcodeMessage` in `String.Format` as passing a string with no arguments returns the original string.

 ```java
 public class ConsoleDisplay {